pietjonker/cv-piet-jonker-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

 I am educated in cognition/neuroscience and methodology/statistics and currently doing the research master Methodology and Statistics for the Behavioural, Biomedical and Social Sciences.
-It is great to think about how to help researchers in the field perform well-designed studies and make solid conclusions based on those studies using statistics.
-Furthermore, this skill has great external validity to the commercial setting!
+It is great to think about how to help researchers in the field realize well-designed studies and make solid conclusions based on those studies using statistics.
+This skill has great external validity to the commercial setting as well!

 In September I will start my career at **`a.s.r.`**, where I will develop myself in the **`data science traineeship`**.
+During this traineeship, I will use data science techniques such as text/process mining to improve the quality of health insurance for a.s.r. customers.
+The goal is to translate statistical and analytical knowledge to easy to understand chunks which can be easily implemented in business context.